Earned Sick Leave

 The state of earned sick leave policies in big US cities

-Twenty-three out of 40 cities received a medal for earned sick leave policies, including five golds, six silver, and 12 bronze.
+36 out of 75 cities received a medal for earned sick leave policies, including seven golds, ten silver, and 19 bronze.

 |City has an earned sick leave law|